HEERASINGH750/Ecommerce-frontend/README.md

 # E-commerce application
--Here user can add items to cart , add review and see other products -Admin can post new products to web page .
+-Here user can add items to cart , add review and see other products.

+-Admin can post new products to web page .